captjreacher/mgrnz-blog/FORCE-DEPLOY-NOW.md

 ## This File Will Trigger Deployment

-By committing this file, we force a new deployment that Cloudflare MUST pick up.
+By committing this file, we force a new deployment that GitHub Pages MUST pick up.

 **Expected Result**: Live site shows commit b894405 within minutes of rebuild.